hRun/beaconing_simulator/README.md

   --response_size {NORMAL,LARGE,RANDOM}
-                        if log_only is set, set the http response size range to use. this is to mimic different malleable profile configurations (e.g. a profile which returns a legitimate-looking web page vs. one that returns the bare minimum) --request_method {GET,POST,PUT}
+                        if log_only is set, set the http response size range to use. this is to mimic different malleable profile configurations (e.g. a profile which returns a legitimate-looking web page vs. one that returns the bare minimum) --request_method {GET,POST,PUT,MIXED}
-                        if using http, the request method to use for beaconing. default is get --round_robin_logic {RANDOM,1,5,10,50,100}
+                        if using http, the request method to use for beaconing. mix will use get for requests, post for responses. default is get
+  --round_robin_logic {RANDOM,1,5,10,50,100}
                         set the logic to iterate destinations when multiple were provided. switch domains after every x requests or randomly
   --start_time START_TIME